strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 ## Saving & publishing content

 :::caution
 The possibility to manage drafts for contents comes from the Draft & Publish feature.
-This feature is activated by default, but it can be deactivated for any content-type from the Content-type Builder.
+This feature is enabled by default, but it can be disabled for any content-type from the Content-type Builder.
 If you disabled the Draft & Publish feature, saving your content means saving and publishing at the same time.
 :::

 Your contents can have 2 statuses: draft or published.
 You can see the current status indicated on the right of the interface, above the Information box.